-- Download the test file, which has been taken with an Argonaut GNSS receiver and contains, besides GNSS raw measurements, IMU data and camera events.
+- Download the test file, which has been taken with a DJI Mavic 2 Pro equiped with a Topodrone PPK system and contains GNSS raw measurements and camera events.

 - Log in with your credentials into Jason and go to "GNSS Processor" (should be the default page after logging in).